joshuabradley012/joshbradley-hugo/content/object-collisions-with-canvas.md

 };
 ```

 It's worth bringing attention to how immutability makes this possible.
-We can perform multiple operations on the same vector without changing it's properties, while returning new vectors that can be used for chaining.
+We can perform multiple operations on the same vector without changing it's properties while returning new vectors that can be used for chaining.

 Now we can use this in the `update` method of `Ball`.
 However, there is another issue we need to resolve.
 We can't update velocities one at a time because the current velocity of both actors is necessary to determine their new velocities.
 And if we update both actor's velocity now, the velocity will be updated twice because every actor checks every actor.

-So we need a way to update both actors together, but only update them once.
+So we need a way to update both actors together but only update them once.
 There is likely a better way, but what I came up with is creating an ID for each collision and keeping track of those IDs in an array so we can skip them in the current update.
 The collision ID is composed of the object ID and update ID.

 We already added an update ID to `State` so let's add an object ID to `Ball` as well as a collisions array.
 These are the pieces we need to calculate collisions in `Ball.update` so let's update that as well.